waku-org/specs/standards/core/sync.md

 the hash MUST follow the
 [deterministic message hashing specification](https://rfc.vac.dev/waku/standards/core/14/message#deterministic-message-hashing)

-> This way the message Ids can always be totally ordered, first chronologically according to the timestamp and then disambiguate based on the hash lexical order in cases where the timestamp is the same.
+> This way the message IDs can always be totally ordered, first chronologically according to the timestamp and then disambiguate based on the hash lexical order in cases where the timestamp is the same.